AzureCosmosDB/cosmos-fabric-samples/vector-search/README.md

    ```

 2. **Import the notebook**:
-   - Navigate to the `vector-search-sample` folder
+   - Navigate to the `vector-search` folder
    - In your Fabric workspace, click **"Import"** → **"Notebook"**
-   - Select and upload the `vector-search-sample.ipynb` file
+   - Select and upload the `vector-search.ipynb` file

 ### Step 3: Configure the Notebook